 Chironji is traditionally added in zarda so try to not skip it but there are no rules about it.

-If you wish, you can add a tsp of orange zest to the pulao.
+If you wish, you can add a teaspoon of orange zest to the pulao.
 Some people add it and some don’t.
 There is no rule about it too.

 We don’t top the zarda with khoya, but it gives an even more rich taste to it.